kopia/kopia/site/content/docs/Repository Server/_index.md

 If a user has obtained a custom certificate (for example, from LetsEncrypt or another CA), using it is simply a matter of providing a PEM-formatted certificate and key files on server startup.

-To get SHA256 certificate of an existing file, use:
+To get the SHA256 digest of an existing certificate file, use:

 ```shell
 $ openssl x509 -in ~/my.cert -noout -fingerprint -sha256 | sed 's/://g' | cut -f 2 -d =